 3. AWS credential file: This file is located at .aws with the respective credentials on MAC, Linux or UNIX, which contains the multiple named profiles along with the default one.

-4. CLI configuration file: This file is typically located as same as in the AWS credential file with .aws config on Unix, Mac OS and Linux, which may contain the default named profiles along the specific configuration parameters of CLI.
+4. CLI configuration file: This file is typically located as same as in the AWS credential file with .aws config on Unix, Mac OS and Linux, which may contain the default named profiles along with the specific configuration parameters of CLI.

 5. Contains credentials: As all these services are provided by the Amazon EC2 instance which is used to assign the role for your task.